About

 Get notified when the local app launches

 The local version runs entirely on your machine with no hosted lag, no cloud dependency, and no per-query API cost.
 Install the packs you need, work offline, keep your data private, and get 2x to 6x the performance of the hosted app.
 Add an optional local AI model and remove the last cloud dependency entirely.
-Leave your email and we will let you know when it is ready.
+Leave your email and we will let you know when local install updates and major Research-mode milestones are ready.